 - Enabling the redevelopment of a major strategic urban regeneration site allocated in the council’s Local Plan, considered vital to the future resilience of Salisbury city centre, by reducing flood risk within and around the site.

 The River Park project has been ongoing for approximately 2.5 years.
-Since 2020, despite the challenges of Covid-19, strong collaborative working has ensured major progress on the project has been made with a full planning application for Phase 1 submitted and detailed design having commenced.
-Construction works are expected to commence in early 2022, with completion in 2024.
+Since 2020, despite the challenges of COVID-19, strong collaborative working has ensured major progress on the project has been made with a full planning application for Phase 1 submitted and approved in 2021, and construction works having commenced in 2022.
+Completion is expected in 2024.

 Through working in partnership, a more comprehensive and sustainable scheme has been developed than would have occurred if the organisations had worked in isolation.
 This is particularly true for the environmental and amenity benefits that the project will bring.